 Dr Dana Answers: I refer to a study titled “Gonadal Hormones And Semen Quality In Male Runners.
 A Volume Threshold Effect Of Endurance Training” in The International Journal of Sports Medicine in 1994.
-A sample of eleven high mileage runners (approximately 108 kilometres per week); 9 moderate mileage runners (approximately 54.2 kilometres per week) and 10 sedentary controls of similar age (28.3 kilometres per year) were studied to evaluate the effects of volume of endurance training on reproductive functions in male runners.
-Researchers discovered that total motile sperm count and density were lower in the high mileage runners than the sedentary control group.
+A sample of 11 high mileage runners (approximately 108 kilometres per week); nine moderate mileage runners (approximately 54.2 kilometres per week) and 10 sedentary controls of similar age (28.3 kilometres per year) were studied to evaluate the effects of volume of endurance training on reproductive functions in male runners.
+Researchers discovered that total motile sperm count and density were lower in the high mileage runners than in the sedentary control group.

 So my recommendation is to opt for less intense endurance sports if you seek to have a higher chance of being a father.

 7 Tips To Increase Fertility In Men